vekatze/neut/book/src/on-executing-types.md

 }
 ```

-Thus we can discard and copy values of polymorphic types.
+Thus, we can discard and copy values of polymorphic types.

+The main part of this section is now over.
+What follows is for curious cats.

 ## Advanced: Function Types

-The below is for curious cats.
 We'll see how function types like `(int) -> bool` are translated.

 Suppose we have a function like the below: